-This space tourism business has $80 million in deposits from over 600 wealthy customers, but this is only the start of how this company plans to make money.
+This space tourism business has a reported $80 million in deposits from over 600 wealthy customers, but what else?

 Virgin Galactic’s business model

 Virgin Galactic aims to primarily make money by bringing tourists to space to experience zero-gravity.
-Currently, the company has over 600 customers signed up with a further 700 refundable deposits signed up in more recent times with the “One Small Step” initiative.
+As of the end of 2020, the company had over 600 customers signed up with a further 700 refundable deposits signed up in more recent times with the “One Small Step” initiative.
 Management has stated that there are very few requested refunds on deposits, possibly due to the net worth of its client base.
 This demand is likely to create a backlog of bookings for the first few years of service.

 Space Tourism is not Virgin Galactic’s sole venture and is planning to use its “proprietary technologies and capabilities for other commercial and governmental uses,”.
 These other uses include point-to-point supersonic travel, and Virgin Galactic has unveiled a concept design for its Mach 3 aircraft.
 It has teamed up with engine maker Rolls-Royce to collaborate on this project.